 Fix 7 – Lower the video options

-Some players reported that once they set the video options of Baldur’s Gate 3 on low, the crashes stop.
-To see whether this trick works for you, simply tweak the video settings until you find a combination that won’t trigger crashing any more.
+Some players reported that once they lower the video options of Baldur’s Gate 3, the crashes stop.
+To see whether this trick works for you, simply tweak the video settings until you find a combination that won’t trigger crashing anymore.

 1) Launch Baldur’s Gate 3.

 2) Click Options at the upper left corner.

 3) Click Video.

 4) According to your own situation, set the graphics options to Low or Medium and see how the game works.

 You may not get the best visual experience but the game would run better and avoid crashes.

 Since Baldur’s Gate 3 is still in Early Access, various kinds of issues will possibly appear.
 So if all the methods above don’t help, don’t frustrate and just wait patiently for the new patches from developers.

 Hopefully you’ll find this post helpful.
 Feel free to share your comment below.
 Any questions or suggestions are highly appreciated. 😊